 About Anna Ochoa O'Leary

-Dr. Anna Ochoa O'Leary, an associate professor in the department, received her doctorate in Anthropology from the University of Arizona.
+Dr. Anna Ochoa O'Leary, is Professor and Department Head.
+She received her doctorate in Anthropology from the University of Arizona.
 Her dissertation, "Investment in Female Education as an Economic Strategy among U.S.-Mexican Households in Nogales, Arizona," was supported by NSF funding.
 Since 2002, she has taught a range of classes for the Department.
 Currently, she teaches two graduate classes, Mexican Migration, and the Feminization of Migration, and an undergraduate class, Latin American Migration and the Remaking of the U.S.

-Her current research and teaching interests continue to focus on the education, culture and urban politics of Mexican/U.S.-Mexican populations, the political economy of the U.S.-Mexico border, and gender issues.
+Her current research and teaching interests continue to focus on the undocumented immigration to the US, education, culture and urban politics of Mexican/U.S.-Mexican populations, the political economy of the U.S.-Mexico border, and gender issues.
 Her community activities include participation in several non-profit community-based groups, such as the Coalición de Derechos Humanos and Fundación México.
-Description of her scholarly work and many of Dr. O'Leary's publications can be found at her faculty webpage.
+Click here to download her CV in a PDF, and many of her publications can be found at her faculty webpage.

 2021-2022 Fulbright Scholar Project: Buscando el Sueño Mexicano: Mexico’s Returning Students’ Educational Goal Setting in the Age of Heightened Immigration Enforcement